GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```

+12. Put a load balancer in front of the Cloud Run service:

+Create an application load balancer that accepts incoming https requests from your Tag Engine domain and forwards them to a [serverless network endpoint group](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts) that is tied to your Tag Engine Cloud Run service.

+Once your load balancer has been created, use its IP address to create an A record in Cloud DNS.

+If you created an external load balancer, enable Identity-Aware Proxy (IAP) on your load balancer's backend.
+Grant `IAP-secured Web App User` role to the user identities who are allowed to access the application.

-12. This step is optional.
-If you plan to create Tag Engine configs which auto refresh your tags, you'll also need to make a Cloud Scheduler entry to trigger the tag updates:
+13. This step is optional.
+If you plan to let Tag Engine to auto refresh your tags on a set schedule, you'll also need to make a Cloud Scheduler entry to trigger those tag updates:

 ```
 gcloud services enable cloudscheduler.googleapis.com